pgbackrest/pgbackrest/INSTALL.md

 # pg_backrest installation

-## parameters

 ## configuration

 BackRest takes some command-line parameters, but depends on a configuration file for most of the settings.
 The default location for the configuration file is /etc/pg_backrest.conf.

+### configuration examples

 ### configuration sections

 Each section defines important aspects of the backup.
+All configuration sections below should be prefixed with "global:" as demonstrated in the configuration samples.

 #### command section